 To perform well, yeast must be allowed to respire, consume and reproduce.
 If yeast is to do all that we demand, certain care must be taken, especially during storage.
-This 5-step regimen removes waste products, kills bacteria and ensures healthy, robust yeast.
+This 5-step yeast care regimen removes waste products, kills bacteria, and ensures healthy, robust yeast.
 You will be rewarded with more consistent fermentation, better-tasting beer, and a greater number of generations from your slurries.

 Harvest Yeast Immediately after Final Gravity has been Reached, before Diacetyl Rest.

 Even if it is kept very cold, yeast should not be stored on the cone or under beer.
 To yeast, beer is a nutrient-poor waste product, and forcing it to reside there may cause the viability to drop precipitously (over 50% within 48 hours), no matter how cold it is kept!

 For your yeast care, sterilize valves with 70% alcohol and flame, and sanitize any hoses, utensils and storage containers to be used.
 Catch the MIDDLE LAYER of yeast in a storage container as follows, discarding top and bottom layers:

 - CONICAL vessels require draining the bottom trub-filled layer until good color and consistency is seen.

 - ROUND vessels require manual harvesting with a paddle (layers mix if allowed to drain through the valve).
 Thoroughly degas yeast by shaking storage container and allowing gas to escape through lid.